LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2021-04-12-mango-sour-gose.md

 \- pre-acidifying the wort with lactic acid to reach 4.2-4.5pH.

-\- Water profile will be Brisbane water with 2g calcium sulfate, 4g calcium chloride and 11ml of lactic acid to reach 4.4pH.
+\- Water profile will be Brisbane water with 2g calcium sulfate, 2g calcium chloride and total 19ml of lactic acid to reach 4.4pH.

 **Mango Sour**